HBIII/Weather-Forecast-Web-Application-MEAN-Stack/README.md

 4. In case the user want to share the weather they can do this using Twitter button which calls Twitter API and shares the weather details with a custom message, which users can write before sharing.
 5. State Seal Images are obtained using Google Custom Search.
 6. Bootstrap is used to make the website responsive and mobile friendly.
-7. Custom pipes are used in Angular to truncate sentences when long.
-8. There are lot of animations like loading, adding and removing from favorites which were taken care of.
-9. Error Handling for edge cases has been implmeneted (No city in favorite, same city in favorite etc).
+7. Error Handling for edge cases has been implmeneted (No city in favorite, same city in favorite etc).
-10. Interactive Graphs and Charts are implemented using Chart.js and Canvas.js.
+8. Interactive Graphs and Charts are implemented using Chart.js and Canvas.js.
-11. Modal Dialog Box added to provide detailed information in Weekly tab using Bootstrap.
+9. Modal Dialog Box added to provide detailed information in Weekly tab using Bootstrap.
-12. Users can store favorite cities which are accessible at all times even after the website is closed.
-This is done using Local Storage.
-They can append, delete from Favorites.